28.05.25 12:15 – 13:45 Lecture

 02.05.24 16:00 – 18:00 Lecture

 “Leisurely Gentrification?
-Conflictual Places and Practices in Contemporary Fiction” Lecture by Maria Sulimma
+Conflictual Places and Practices in Contemporary Fiction” (Maria Sulimma, Freiburg)

 Dr. Maria Sulimma will be starting off the summer semester with a lecture on gentrification and the societal conflict that arises in the competition between social groups and individual actors for dominance over urban space and its resources.

-„Respect for Reality – Unfeeling and Grief in the Ecological Crisis“ by Henrike Kohpeiß
+„Respect for Reality – Unfeeling and Grief in the Ecological Crisis“ (Henrike Kohpeiß, FU Berlin)

 On May 14 we are welcoming Dr. Henrike Kohpeiß.
 She is a philosopher working as a postdoctoral researcher at SFB 1171 „Affective Societies“ at Freie Universität Berlin.
 In her lecture “Respect for Reality – Unfeeling and Grief in the Ecological Crisis” she considers how the imminent threat and concrete consequences of the climate crisis seem strangely absent in daily lives and future imaginaries in the global north.
 She asks how a thorough examination of the deep “structures of unfeeling” (Berlant) and a practice of mourning can reconfigure the “respect for reality” (Freud) that appears weakened?